r-Techsupport/rTS_Wiki/docs/guides/ventoy.md

 ### Linux

-1. Open your web browser, go to the [Ventoy's github page](https://github.com/ventoy/Ventoy/releases) and click on the `.tar.gz` file.
+1. Open your web browser, go to the [Ventoy's GitHub page](https://github.com/ventoy/Ventoy/releases) and click on the `.tar.gz` file.
 Wait for the downloads to finish.
 2. Open Terminal, find your USB's directory by looking at the size.
-In this case the usb drive is 16GB, labelled `sda`:
+In this case the USB drive is 16GB, labeled `sda`:
 ![linux-0](/assets/ventoy/linux-0.png)

 3. Run `cd ~/Downloads` followed by `tar -xf ventoy-1.0.xx-linux.tar.gz`.

 4. Run `cd ./ventoy-1.0.xx`, followed by `sudo ./Ventoy2Disk.sh /dev/sdX -i`. **This will delete everything on the target drive**.
 Type `y` if prompted with a warning.
    * Replace 'sdX' with your flash drives label.
-If your computer supports uefi, add the '-g' switch.
+If your computer supports UEFI, add the '-g' switch.
 If it requires secure boot, also add the '-s' switch.

 ## Usage